NeuroTechX/ntx_slack_archive/general.md

 >
 _Strijkstra, A. M., Beersma, D. G., Drayer, B., Halbesma, N., &amp; Daan, S. (2003).
 Subjective sleepiness correlates negatively with global alpha (812 Hz) and positively with central frontal theta (48 Hz) frequencies in the human resting awake electroencephalogram.
 Neuroscience letters, 340(1), 17-20._

+7/17/2017 9:31 AM

+ **francescacoo** :

+ >Hi Jonas, thanks a lot.

+>
+I do understand that the reality is more complex than I thought.

+>
+From reading simple resources it looked like alpha were a good predictor for "relaxation".

+>
+My "goal" would be to try and determine (without any goal of making a new scientific discovery), which relaxation technique would be more helpful between few (let's say a breath guided meditation, relaxing music, body-scan meditation and so on - for people not expert in meditation I mean).

+>
+This is project for a software engineering thesis, so again, not trying to demonstrate anything or to create a commercial product, but more to explore and experiment classification algorithms and analysis of data.

+>
+I am aware that even commercial applications (as for example Muse), might use more complex analysis.

+>
+If I call it "relaxation" more than meditation do you think it could be more appropriate?

+>
+I will go and read some more on the topic, but any suggestion is absolutely welcome!